juxt/bidi/README.md

 ## Comparison with other routing libraries

 There are numerous Clojure routing libraries.
-The table below is designed to persuade you to consider bidi.
+Here's a table to help you compare.

 <table>
 <thead>